acbsp/bonafide.guru/en/contents.rst

 interpret and reject the instructions of the **representative** of God, but also change the holy scriptures of God.

-In Bhagavad-gita (16.
+In Bhagavad-gītā (16.
 6.)
 Krishna says: “O son of Prtha, in this world there are two kinds of created beings.
 One is called the divine and the other demonic”.